 Tuesday, April 25, 2017

 Twelve years ago I made the blocks for this quilt, the pattern came from a 2004 Quilter's Newsletter Magazine.
 The name of the pattern was "Winter Garden" by Nancy Rink.
 It was supposed to have multiple pieced borders but I decided on a single plain border.
 The pieces sat there until three years ago, then I assembled them into a top.
 When my sister, Linda H came to visit, we looked at the top and discovered I had made a mistake when I sewed the sashing between the blocks.
 Linda used a seam ripper and picked out the mistakes for me.
 The unassembled top sat there for another two years until I got around to correcting the mistake.
 I layered and pin basted it, then got most of the quilting done, the project sat for several months.
 Last week I got the thing out and finished the rest of the quilting, the binding was attached yesterday.
-Like I've said before, I think I must be the slowest quilter in the world. :) I'm going to donate this one to the guild for the comfort quilt stockpile.
+Like I've said before, I think I must be the slowest quilter in the world. :) I've got a friend in mind that I'm going to give this to.

 Tuesday, April 18, 2017

 Formerly known as "Quilt Top #19" is now a completed quilt.
 This one is for our friend, Jorg who lives in the Yukon.
 We will give it to him when we are on vacation this summer.
 I used an assortment of plaids for the back, it still needs a label.

 Thursday, April 13, 2017

 I made this butterfly when I was a kid in school.
 I tried painting different times in my life and never did get good at it.
 The butterfly was made of Masonite, The teacher cut it out with a saw following my drawn lines.
 I "beautifully" decorated it and put a stern warning on the back so nobody would run off with it. :)